Nuitka/Nuitka/README.rst

    # nuitka-project: --enable-plugin=pyside2
    # nuitka-project: --include-qt-plugins=sensible,qml

-   # Debugging toggle
-   # nuitka-project-if: os.environ.get("DEBUG_COMPILATION", "no") == "yes"
-   #    nuitka-project: --debug
-   # nuitka-project-else:
-   #    nuitka-project: --deployment

-The comments must be a start of line, and indentation is to be used, to end a conditional block, much like in Python.
+The comments must be at the start of lines, and indentation inside of them is to be used, to end a conditional block, much like in Python.
 There are currently no other keywords than the used ones demonstrated above.

 You can put arbitrary Python expressions there, and if you wanted to e.g. access a version information of a package, you could simply use